tweenjs/tween.js/docs/user_guide.md

 See the other `dynamic to` examples for more ideas.

-_IMPORTANT!_ When `dynamic` is set to `false`, Tween makes a copy of the object passed into `tween.to()` and will never modify it (hence updating the original object from the outside is not dynamic.
-When `dynamic` is `true`, Tween uses the original object as the source of values during animation (every update reads the values, hence they can be modified dynamicall) but note that in this mode, Tween will modify any interpolation arrays of the object passed into `tween.to()` which may cause side-effects on any external code that may also rely on the same object.
+> **Warning** When `dynamic` is set to `false`, Tween makes a copy of the object passed into `tween.to()` and will never modify it (hence updating the original object from the outside is not dynamic).
+When `dynamic` is `true`, Tween uses the original object as the source of values during animation (every update reads the values, hence they can be modified dynamically) but note that **in dynamic mode, Tween will modify any interpolation arrays of the object passed into `tween.to()` which may cause side-effects on any external code that may also rely on the same object**.

 ## Controlling _all_ the tweens